 “I think what really stuck with me was when you said that ‘we all have a different story to tell’ and ‘no one will tell my views or story in the same way I will’.

 This has really encouraged me to share my voice and express my opinion, rather than thinking ‘oh I won’t write about that, as so many other people have written a lot about it already!’”

 Her last point, about “so many other people” writing about the same subject, is one that lots of people tend to make.
 They worry that others have already written everything they were going to write, and they wrote it better.

-(It’s strange, really… no-one thinks about not cooking dinner because Nigella Lawson already cooks, and her dinners are much nicer, or about not going for a run because Mo Farah already runs, and he’s much faster).
+(It’s strange, really… no-one thinks about not cooking dinner because Nigella Lawson already cooks dinners and hers taste nicer, or about not going for a run because Mo Farah already runs and he’s much faster.)